shreeyaBuilds/TravelWeave-main/README.md

 ---

-## 🧪 Mock AI Behavior
+## 🤖 Real AI Integration

-This project does **not** use a real AI backend yet.
-AI behavior is simulated by:
-- Introducing artificial delays
-- Randomizing itinerary suggestions
-- Rotating activities across days

-This allows easy future integration with real AI APIs.
+This application uses **OpenAI GPT-4o-mini** for real-time itinerary generation:
+- Makes API calls to OpenAI through a Supabase Edge Function
+- Generates unique, contextual itineraries for any location
+- Adapts recommendations based on budget and travel style
+- Provides specific place names, restaurants, and attractions

 ---